5argon/arkham-starter/sveltekit/src/lib/md/upgrade.md

 ![Cumulative XP unlocking](../../../static/image/documentation/tool/upgrade/cxp-unlock.png)

 Similar to "XP Unlock" feature, but only available on the divider row.
 Using unlock check box on the divider row will "interrupt" the flow of cumulative XP to stop here, and start with a new value that you type in.

+## Use Latest Taboo

+Use this checkbox to use or not use the latest taboo.
+It affects XP calculation for chained / unchained cards, and also some cards gain Exceptional keyword in the taboo.

 ## Export